nyakaz73/spring-native/README.md

 # Spring Boot (3)  Spring Native (GraalVM) :fire:
 Kubernetes Java Native Application with Spring Boot 3 (Spring Native)

-Show some :heart: and :star: to support this report
+## Show some :heart: and :star: to support this repo

 Okay!! so im just going to jump right in.
 As some of you might know that Spring Boot 3, Spring Framework 6 has just released been a few days ago before writing this article,  here are some of the features we can get excited about :smile: